Parent and Student Information

 Kaleidoscope’s primary method of communication to families is by email.
 Please ensure that your email address is kept up to date.
 Registered students can do this by logging into your Parent account.
 An invitation to create a parent account is sent to all new families upon registration for their first Kaleidoscope program.

-Students enrolled in session-based programs must be the age of the specific class by the end of the school year the program occurs in.
+Students enrolled in session-based programs must be the age of the specific class by the end of the term the program occurs in.
 Kaleidoscope Theatre for Young People reserves the right to withdraw students who have been registered in an incorrect age category.
 To register a student in a program where they are turning the program-age mid-program, please call our office to complete registration by phone.
+Students must be registered in the classes that correspond with their age.
+Students may register for a program based on their age at the end of the term.

 Instructors or program content may change at Kaleidoscope’s discretion, without notice.
 Information on our online registration system should be considered the most up-to-date.
 Some programs and classes may have specific requirements and policies.
 Please contact our Education Department for more more info.